Accursed Mountains: Location and relief

 The Accursed Mountains, the southernmost part of the Dinaric Alps, stretch more than 40 mi from Lake Skadar along the Montenegrin–Albanian border in the southwest to Kosovo in the northeast.
 These points are at 42°45' and 42°15' N in the Mediterranean zone of the western Balkans.
 The southern boundary of the Accursed Mountains is at the river Drin and its tributary Valbona.
 In a broader sense, the Accursed Mountains also include the mountain ranges to Mitrovica with the Hajla and Mokna massifs.
 Some authors, however, see the river Lim as the northern boundary of the Accursed Mountains in geological terms.

 From Lake Skadar, the mountains stretch northeast along the Cem river then curve slightly to the east in the direction of Gjeravica summit above the western Kosovo (450m) basin.
 From here, the Accursed Mountains turn northwards over the Bogićevica massif and Čakor pass and continue with another row of mountains.
 The Accursed Mountains finish in the area of upper Ibar River valley near Mitrovica, just after the Suva Planina (1750 m) massif that encircles Dukagjin basin from the north and northwest.

 The Accursed Mountains are ethnographically and sociologically diverse with many tribes living in the region as sheep herders.
 Names of various Albanian tribes (Hoti, Gruda, Kelmendi, Kastrati, Dukagjini, Shkreli, Shala, Nikaj, Krasniqi, Gashi, Kuči and Rugova) refer to their geographical locations within the range.

 On the Montenegrin side of this mountain range, on the rock wall of the summit Koplje, there's a rock climbing route which is the most difficult in this region.
-The route is called "Prvo Koplje" and its first ascent was made by the alpinists Žarko Gostović (1950-2019) from Skopje, Macedonia and Ante Bedalov (1952-1974) from Kaštel Kambelovac, Croatia.
+The route is called "Prvo Koplje" and its first ascent was made by the alpinists Žarko Gostović (1950-2019) from Skopje, North Macedonia and Ante Bedalov (1952-1974) from Kaštel Kambelovac, Croatia.
 The two climbed this route starting from 15 June 1972, and finishing the ascent on 18 June 1972, needing three and a half days to finish this first ascent.